Spacha/WordzHunter/README.md

 # WordzHunter
 A script that finds words from given letter grid.
-Can be utilised in Wordz/Sanajahti or similar games - but not recommended!
+Can be utilised in Wordz/Sanajahti or similar games.

 It is only slightly optimized and could possibly be optimized a whole lot more.
 The script uses a customized of depth-first search method to find the words.
 The Finnish word list is from [kotus](https://kaino.kotus.fi/sanat/nykysuomi) and contains about Finnish 100 000 words.
 The `converter.py` script filters out some words that will not appear in the games and the script itself will filter out some 98% of the words based on the current letter grid before running the search.